-4 RESULTS
+5 RESULTS

-We now present results of the AL experiments for the various datasets focusing first on the most imbalanced.
-In Table 3, we show a summary of metrics for the five folds and all policies for Bank 1.
-Each row displays values for a specific policy sequence (1-stage, with only a cold policy, and 2-stage, without warm-up - see dashed lines).
-We have five groups of columns (one per Fold) with three metrics each (see Section 3.3.4): i) the normalized area under percentile 50 (Norm Area P50, blue density scale), ii) the ranking of the policy for the fold according to Norm Area P50 (center), and iii) the percentile 50 of the final normalized AL model performance (Norm Final P50, green density scale).
+We present results of the AL experiments for the various datasets focusing first on the most imbalanced.
+In Table 2, we show a summary of metrics for the five folds and all policies for Bank 1.
+Each row displays the metric values for a specific policy sequence (1-stage with only a cold policy and 2-stage without warm-up - see dashed lines).
+In the columns we have five groups of columns (one per Fold) with three metrics each (see Section 4.2.3): i) the normalized area under percentile 50 (Norm Area P50, blue density scale), ii) the ranking of the policy for the fold (center) according to Norm Area P50, and iii) the percentile 50 of the final normalized AL model performance (Norm Final P50, green density scale).

-The rightmost pair of columns in Table 3 contains two metrics that summarize the five folds, namely the average of the ranks of each fold for each sequence (AVG Rank, orange density scale) and the average of the normalized area between percentiles 10 and 90 (AVG Var, red density scale).
-The former provides an overall measure of how fast the policy performance rises, whereas the latter of how noisy the policy is, for this dataset.
-The table rows are sorted by ascending AVG Rank.
-Therefore policies that perform better on various folds are at the top.
-We choose to rank by Norm Area P50 rather than Norm Final P50 because it is more sensitive to how quickly the learning curves rise, which is critical in systems that need a good model to start acting as early as possible.
-Nevertheless, the final model performance is important to tells us how close we get to the optimistic baseline.
-We include 12 sequences specified on the left.
-Random and QueryAll are baselines (Section 2.2.4).
+The rightmost pair of columns in Table 2 contains two metrics that summarize the five folds, namely the average of the ranks of each fold for each sequence (AVG Rank, orange density scale) and the average of the normalized area between percentiles 10 and 90 (AVG Var, red density scale).
+The former provides an overall measure of how fast the policy performance rises, whereas the latter